aqwvinh/Basic_guideline_for_Machine_Learning/M. Deep Learning.md

 We use transforms to perform some manipulation of the data and make it suitable for training.
 All TorchVision datasets have two parameters -`transform` to modify the features and `target_transform` to modify the labels

-The FashionMNIST features are in PIL Image format, and the labels are integers.
+For instance, the FashionMNIST features are in PIL Image format, and the labels are integers.
 For training, we need the features as normalized tensors, and the labels as one-hot encoded tensors.
-To make these transformations, we use `ToTensor` and `lambda` (lambda is used to transform a int label to one-hot Tensor
+To make these transformations, we use `ToTensor` and `lambda` (lambda is used to transform a int label to one-hot Tensor)

 ```
 import torch